 - Play Store

-Some instances of services like Google GDN (display ads) and Google Analytics (URL tracking) work in China.
+Some services like Google GDN (Google Display Network) and Google Analytics (URL tracking) work in China.
 However, they cause loading problems for websites that need to route information through the Great Firewall, so marketers use Baidu Analytics instead.
-Although Google has tried to develop a solution to their ‘China problem’, their project ‘Dragonfly’ has been terminated.
+Although Google has tried to solve their ‘China problem’, their project ‘Dragonfly’ has been terminated.

 If you’re serious about doing business in China, the best option is to accept that using Chinese marketing options will be the only viable solution!
-Since mid-2018, there has also been a significant crackdown by the Chinese government on VPN usage which means even many foreigners in China are giving up and switching over to Baidu for ease of use.
+Since mid-2018, there has been a significant crackdown by the Chinese government on VPN (virtual private network) usage, which has recently been tightened again with the Covid-19 pandemic to prevent civilians from sharing any news about the virus.
+Meaning many foreigners in China are switching over to Baidu for ease of use.

-#2: Baidu is easily one of the best advertising platforms in China
+#2: Baidu PPC Advertising is easily one of the best platforms in China

-While Baidu PPC can’t compare to the maturity of a product like Google AdWords, it is easily the best and is developing fast compared to other platforms in China.
+While Baidu PPC can’t compare to the maturity of a product like Google Ads, it is easily the best and is developing fast compared to other platforms in China.

-In recent years the Chinese tech market has been plagued by social platforms and advertising platforms faking engagement numbers to appease shareholders desires for growth.
-Many of these applications have targeting options like Facebook for selecting interests, job information and demographic information, but often these options don’t seem to work well at all.
-Baidu’s core targeting functionality is centred around keywords used in the search engine.
-Its targeting and accuracy have been proven to be much better than other platforms (at least for the time being).
+In recent years, the Chinese tech market has been plagued by social and advertising platforms faking engagement numbers to appease shareholders' desires for growth.
+Many of these applications have targeting options like Facebook for selecting interests, job information, and demographic information, but often these options don’t seem to work well at all.
+Baidu’s core targeting functionality is centered around keywords used in the search engine.
+Targeting and accuracy have been proven to be much better than other platforms (at least for the time being).

 "Businesses (especially B2B) can expect far better conversion rates from Baidu than any other advertising platform which instead of targeting keywords prefer a more spammy (impressions per million) approach."